-Last update of 1/1/21
+Last update of 9/21/22

-Retirement and investment advisory services are only provided to clients who have signed appropriate documents to enter into an agreement with Human Interest.
-You acknowledge that Human Interest does not provide tax, legal, or accounting advice.
+The content on this Sitehas been prepared for general informational purposes only, and is not intended to provide, and should not be relied upon for tax, legal, or accounting advice.
+Retirement and investment advisory services are only provided to Plan Sponsor clients who have signed appropriate documents to enter into an agreement with Human Interest.
+Human Interest does not provide tax, legal, or accounting advice.
 Plan Sponsors should take independent steps to validate the tax, legal, or accounting considerations of hiring any service provider for the Plan, obtaining guidance on any Plan document (or amendment thereto), and for any issues pertaining to design, implementation, or operation of a Plan.

 Advisory services disclosure

-Investment Advisory services are provided to clients who have signed an agreement with Human Interest Advisors LLC, a subsidiary of Human Interest Inc. (together, “Human Interest”).
+Investment Advisory services are provided to Plan Sponsor clients who have signed an agreement with Human Interest Advisors LLC, a subsidiary of Human Interest Inc. (together, “Human Interest”).
 Human Interest Advisors is a registered investment adviser with the Securities and Exchange Commission ("SEC").
 SEC registration does not imply a certain level of skill or training, nor an endorsement by the SEC.
 Investing involves risk and may result in loss.
-Past performance is no guarantee of future results, and expected returns may not reflect actual future performance.
-Additional Information can be found in the company’s Form ADV available at https://adviserinfo.sec.gov/
+Past performance is no guarantee of future results.
+Additional Information can be found in the company’s Form ADV available at https://humaninterest.com/regulatory-filings/

 Mutual fund annual operating expenses are established by each individual mutual fund and disclosed in the relevant prospectus, as well as through fee disclosures provided to Participants.
 Mutual fund fees are embedded in each mutual fund’s net asset value and are borne equally by each fund shareholder, including those plan participants who elect to purchase shares.

 Plan Sponsors who elect 3(21) services and select their own mutual funds for their Plan may find that those funds they select carry additional types of fees or expenses.

-Certain mutual funds charge a 12b-1 fee to Plans.
+Certain mutual funds charge additional fees: